Ryan-Kiachian/Ryan-Kiachian.github.io/Projects/AirfoilDesign.md

 ## 📈 Simulation & Optimization Results

-Using a custom MATLAB BEM script, we generated theoretical performance curves comparing the optimized design to the baseline Betz-limit blade:
+Using a custom MATLAB BEM script, I generated theoretical performance curves comparing the optimized design to the baseline Betz-limit blade:

 - 📈 Max power coefficient improved by **1.5%**
 - ⚡ Power at design RPM increased by **30.2%**